aiven/aiven-docs/docs/platform/howto/manage-organizations.md

     **Delete** to delete it.
 5. After all the organizational units have been deleted, on the **Organization** page click **Delete**.
-6. Confirm that you want to delete the organization by clicking **Delete**.
+6. Confirm to delete the organization by clicking **Delete**.

 ## Rename an organization